swatantra7/num_to_word_mapper/README.md

       Should not accept 123456
       Should not accept 1 and 0
   Instance Methods
-    #words
+    #to_words
       Except Result For 6686787825
       should take time less than 1000 ms

-Finished in 1.31 seconds (files took 0.1306 seconds to load) 5 examples, 0 failures
+Finished in 1.34 seconds (files took 0.1319 seconds to load) 5 examples, 0 failures

 ```